strace - trace system calls and signals

 ports to FreeBSD and many architectures on Linux (including ARM, IA-64,

 MIPS, PA-RISC, PowerPC, s390, SPARC) were introduced.
-In 2002, the burden of

-strace maintainership was transferred to Roland McGrath.
-Since then,
+transferred to Roland McGrath.
+Since then, strace gained support for

-strace gained support for several new Linux architectures (AMD64,
+several new Linux architectures (AMD64, s390x, SuperH), bi-architecture

-s390x, SuperH), bi-architecture support for some of them, and received
+support for some of them, and received numerous additions and improvements

-strace development migrated to Git during that period.
-Since
+Git during that period.

-gained support for AArch64, ARC, AVR32, Blackfin, Meta, Nios II, OpenRISC
+ARC, AVR32, Blackfin, C-SKY, LoongArch, Meta, Nios II, OpenRISC 1000,

-1000, RISC-V, Tile/TileGx, Xtensa architectures since that time.
-In 2012,
+RISC-V, Tile/TileGx, and Xtensa architectures.
+In 2012, unmaintained and

-file descriptor path decoding.
-In 2014, support for stack trace printing was
+path decoding.
+In 2014, support for stack trace printing was added.
+In 2016,

 For the additional information, please refer to the NEWS